Research

 From other emission line spectra, it was confirmed that the amounts of neutral hydrogen and carbon impurities were significantly reduced during the boron powder injection, thus the deposited boron around the divertor was effective for suppression of neutral hydrogen and impurities in the plasma.
 These results provide important information on the formation process and measurement of a boron layer on the wall in the fusion device by boron powder injection, and the suppression of neutral hydrogen and an impurity influx toward high performance fusion plasmas.

-This research result was published in Nuclear Fusion, a journal of the IOP Publishing, on November 3, 2022.
+This research result was published on November 3, 2022 in Nuclear Fusion, a journal on controlled thermonuclear fusion by the International Atomic Energy Agency.

 Publication